DJ-Lor/portfolio/README.md

 ### 🤔 Challenge

 There were so many things I wanted to convey, both from a technical and non-technical standpoint, for this project.
 Overall, I wanted to ensure that my portfolio will communicate a clear message in terms of design, build and communication - that is, to showcase my skills and capabilities as a competent Full Stack Engineer.
+At the same time, it is important for me to also showcase who am I as an individual - this sets me apart from other talents in the industry.

 ### 💡 Solution

 I had initially only planned to use `React CSS` and `CSS`, however, I wanted to take this opportunity to further grow my skillset and started working with `Tailwind CSS`.
 I heard great things about it and personally, found my work efficiency improving when it comes to styling on the same file where my source code is.

-I have also looked into utilising `Nextjs` for the first time for this project.
-Its speed due to its server-side rendering functionality has been considered highly, most especially for static websites.
+I wanted to inject some fun into my portfolio and incorporated an "easter-egg-hunt" fun by implementing a full-page takeover game when my logo is clicked.
+I believe this shows my skill as a developer, while at the same time, giving a smile to people's faces.
+Give it a try! :)

 ### 🧰 My Tech Toolbox (Stack, Tools & NPM Packages)

-- Next.js
 - Node.js
 - Tailwind CSS
 - React-icons